-Planned under a virtual format, the Festival The Nature Of Cities (TNOC) pushed boundaries to radically imagine our cities for the future across 5 days with programming across all regional time zones and provided in multiple languages.
+Planned under a virtual format, The Nature Of Cities Festival (TNOC) pushed boundaries to radically imagine our cities for the future across 5 days with programming across all regional time zones and provided in multiple languages.
 It offered the ability to truly connect local place and ideas on a global scale for a much broader perspective and participation than any one physical meeting in any one city could ever have achieved.

 The TNOC festival gathered over 1500 participants online from 22-26 February 2021 and featured numerous panelists across dedicated keynote speakers, plenary dialogues, seed sessions, field trips, micro-talks and art happenings, on top of an Ecological Urban Arts Exhibition.